AfrazH2073/cse15l-lab-reports/lab4.md

 9. Run the tests displaying that they succeed.

+10. b a s h <space> t <tab> <enter>

-Here I run the same ` bash test.sh ` test I did before, but this time the tests demonstrate success since I fixed the bug.
+Here I run the same ` bash test.sh ` test I did before, but this time the tests demonstrate success since I fixed the bug, and I used <tab> to autofill the rest of the command.

   <img width="478" alt="image" src="https://github.com/TTVTechTaro/cse15l-lab-reports/assets/46509287/5b99c269-b267-43cf-80e2-7d8a5c40e798">